12cwittwer/acap-sdk-custom-apps/zx_scanner/README.md

 ```sh
 http://<axis_device_ip>/axis-cgi/admin/systemlog.cgi?appname=parkspass_qr_scanner
 ```

+Alternatively, application logs can be found by going to the `Apps` section of the device's web interface, clicking on the three dots on the right side of this application, then clicking `App Log`.

 ## Event
   This application takes advantage of the built in AXEvent API.
 Upon each successfull scan of a QR Code, the application will send an event with a SuccessValue field.
 Only 200 responses are accepted.
 SuccessValue will have different integer values based on the server response messages: